First Take (talk show): Controversy

 In February 2016, Stephen A. Smith, as well as ESPN, Little League Baseball, and Chris Janes, were sued by the parents of players from the Jackie Robinson West baseball team, whose 2014 Little League World Series title was vacated after Janes found the team had used ineligible players from outside a defined regional boundary.
 The lawsuit contained an allegation that Smith had made a defamatory remark regarding the controversy on First Take, which "directly accused the JRW parents of perpetrating a fraud against the Little League".

 During the 2021 Major League Baseball season, host Stephen A. Smith's comments regarding Japanese All-Star Shohei Ohtani garnered controversy.
 During an episode of First Take, Smith was quoted as stating, "This brother is special, make no mistake about it.
 But the fact that you've got a foreign player that doesn't speak English, that needs an interpreter—believe it or not, I think contributes to harming the game to some degree, when that's your box office appeal.
 It needs to be somebody like Bryce Harper, Mike Trout, those guys. ...
 I understand that baseball is an international sport itself in terms of participation.
 But when you talk about an audience gravitating to the tube, or to the ballpark, to actually watch you, I don't think it helps that the number one face is a dude that needs an interpreter so that you can understand what the hell he's saying in this country."

 Smith's comments were met with backlash on social media, with many feeling such statements were insensitive and offensive to the Asian community.
 Smith later issued a statement through Twitter, clarifying that his comments were misinterpreted and focused more so on baseball's "marketability and promotion".
 He further apologized, stating "As an African-American, keenly aware of the damage stereotyping has done to many in this country, it should've elevated my sensitivities even more.
 Based on my words, I failed in that regard and it's on me, and me alone!
 I screwed up.
 In this day and age, with all the violence being perpetrated against the Asian Community, my comments – albeit unintentional – were clearly insensitive and regrettable.
 There's simply no other way to put it.
 I contributed to [Asian-hate] yesterday and that's inexcusable."

 Ohtani, amidst a historic season at the time, responded in an interview, stating "Of course, I would want to.
 Obviously, it wouldn't hurt to be able to speak English.
 There would only be positive things to come from that.
 But I came here to play baseball, at the end of the day, and I've felt like my play on the field could be my way of communicating with the people, with the fans."

-On March 8, 2023, Kendrick Perkins received backlash and criticism for his comments relating to race, where he insisted the majority of voters were white and as well the MVP candidacy of Serbian NBA player and reigning MVP Nikola Jokic.
+On March 8, 2023, Kendrick Perkins received backlash and criticism for his comments relating to race, where he insisted the majority of voters were white and as well the MVP candidacy of Serbian NBA player and reigning MVP Nikola Jokić.